 CLARKE, Charles Baron.
 Andower, Hampshire 17.6.1832 — Kew, Richmond 25.8.1906.British Civil Servant (Teacher) and Botanist in India.
-Son of Turner Poulter Clarke, educated King’s College School in London.
+Son of Turner Poulter Clarke, a Justice of peace, and Elizabeth Parker.
+Educated at King’s College School in London.
 Studies at Trinity and Queens’ Colleges, Cambridge.
 In 1860 called to the bar from Lincoln’s Inn.
 In 1857-65 lectured on mathematics at Presidency College, Calcutta (acc. to Buckland at Queen’s College).
 Then Inspector of Schools in Eastern Bengal and later of India, in 1869-71 Superintendent of Calcutta Botanical Garden.
 Retired from Indian service in 1887.
-He was a noted botanist, who worked at Kew Gardens and in 1894-96 was President of Linnaean Society
+He was a noted botanist, who worked at Kew Gardens and in 1894-96 was President of Linnaean Society.
+Unmarried.

 Publications: “The Stone Monuments of the Khasi Hills”, JRAnthrInst 3, 1874, 481-493.